Rough Path Renormalization from Stratonovich to It\^o for Fractional Brownian Motion: Preliminaries on rough paths and fractional Brownian motion

 The fBM with Hurst parameter $H$ has an integral representation in terms of Brownian motion

 where $W(t)$ is a standard Brownian motion and

 which is a singular kernel, and $C_{H}$ is a normalised constant.

-A theory of integration with respect to fBM with Hurst parameter $H>\frac{1}{2}$ may be established by using Young's integration theory or functional integration theories (see e.g.\cite{CKR93,Zah98}), while stochastic calculus with respect to fBM with Hurst parameter $H<\frac{1}{2}$ is better to be studied in the framework of rough path analysis.
-In \cite{CQ02}, a construction of a canonical level-3 rough path $B^{H}$ with Hurst parameter $H>1/4$ is given, where iterated integrals of several dimensional fBM to level-3 are defined canonically in order to apply the integration theory of rough paths to fBM.
+Integration theories for fractional Brownian motion with a Hurst parameter \( H>\frac{1}{2} \) can be developed using Young's integration theory or functional integration approaches, as outlined in works such as \cite{CKR93,Zah98}.
+On the other hand, stochastic calculus for fBM with \( H<\frac{1}{2} \) is more suitably addressed within the framework of rough path analysis.
+In their seminal work, Coutin and Qian \cite{CQ02} describe the construction of a canonical level-3 rough path \( B^{H} \) for fBM with \( H>1/4 \).
+This construction includes defining iterated integrals of multi-dimensional fBM up to level-3, enabling the application of rough path integration theory to effectively handle fBM.

 The second and third level processes are defined in terms of iterated Riemann-Stieltjes integrals along the dyadic piece-wise linear approximations, and geometric rough paths of fBM are the limits in $p$-variation distance.
 Here as our main concern is the fBM with Hurst parameter $H\in(\frac{1}{3},\frac{1}{2}]$, so we only need the level-2 results about fBM.
-The method of \cite{CQ02} to construct the fractional Brownian rough $B^{H}=(1,(B^{H})^{1},(B^{H})^{2})$ implies that
+The method of \cite{CQ02} to construct the fractional Brownian rough path $\bfB^{H}=(1,B^{H},\bbB^{H})$ implies that

 exists in $p$-variation distance as long as $pH>1$, where the dyadic piece-wise linear approximations $B_{t}^{H,(m)}$ on interval $[s,t]$ is defined by

 with $\Delta_{\ell}^{m}B^{H}=B_{t_{\ell}^{m}}^{H}-B_{t_{\ell-1}^{m}}^{H}$, $t_{\ell}^{m}:=s+\frac{\ell}{2^{m}}(t-s)$ for $\ell=1,2,\cdots,2^{m}$.